 And while the risk might be great, so are the rewards.
 Entrepreneurship is easily one of the most creative forms of business — and it can be immensely satisfying on a personal level.

 At a high level, one fact is clear about the entrepreneurship trend: It’s on an upward trajectory.
 After taking a steep decline during the U.S. recession between 2008 and 2011, it has rebounded and is now back to pre-recession growth rates.

 Source: Kauffman Foundation

-A few other interesting stats and trends
+A few other interesting stats and trends on entrepreneurship:

 When you’re ready to start a business, there are a few initial steps to complete.
 Let’s walk through each of them.